HADOPI law: Enforcement

-The ISP is then required to monitor the subject Internet connection.
+The ISP is then required to monitor the subject's Internet connection.
 In addition, the Internet access subscriber is invited to install a filter on his Internet connection.

 If, in the 6 months following the first step, a repeat offense is suspected by the copyright holder, his representative, the ISP or HADOPI, the second step of the procedure is invoked.